Hamlabs/ArcticTracker-docs/docs/setup.rst

 * 'APRS' - Callsign and frequency, APRS path and number of pos reports sent
 * 'RXTX' - Radio information: RX signal level, etc. The LoRA version shows the SF and CR as well as info about the last received packet.
 * 'TIME' - Current date and time.
 Set by info from the GNSS or NTP (internet).
-Can show local time if configured for that.
+Can show local time if timezone is set.
 UTC by default
 * 'GNSS' - Shows position coordinates if fix.
 * 'WIFI' - Shows if Wifi is connected, SSID of the AP and what IP-address and hostname.
 * 'W-AP' - Shows info about the soft-AP (the tracker can be an access point).
 SSID, IP-address and number of connected clients.